-Shaun Davies is another familiar face to the state of Utah.
-With an extensive rugby career that ranges from winning two national championship titles with Brigham Young University to playing scrumhalf with the Eagles in the 2019 Rugby World Cup, Davies looks to make an impact as part of the coaching staff for the Utah Warriors.
+Shaun Davies is a familiar face to fans of rugby in the state of Utah.
+With an extensive rugby career that ranges from winning two national championship titles with Brigham Young University, to playing scrumhalf with the USA Eagles in the 2019 Rugby World Cup, Davies is a key piece to the Warriors success on the field as the assistant coach.

 Davies hails from Durban, South Africa.
-He made the move from South Africa to Provo, Utah where he attended college at Brigham Young University.
-Davies was a large part of why BYU brought home two National Championships in 2009 and 2012.
-He also played club rugby at Life University after departing from BYU.
+He made the move from South Africa to Provo, Utah where he attended college at Brigham Young University and played a key role in two National Championships for the Cougars in 2009 and 2012.

 “Utah is a very special place to me,” Davies said.
 “I’m grateful to the Warriors for this opportunity to help build something Warriors Nation can all be proud of.”